• Skip to primary navigation

 Are these muffins nut-free?

-I created this recipe to be nut-free but feel free to add pecans, walnuts, or any other type of nut to add more protein!
+I created this recipe to be nut-free, but feel free to add pecans, walnuts, or any other type of nut to add more protein!

-a gluten free French toast muffin with blueberries on a plate
+A gluten free French toast muffin with blueberries on a plate.

 Can I make them ahead of time?

 Yes, absolutely!
 These gluten free french toast muffins are excellent when you make them ahead of time.
-Store them in the freezer and just grab one when you want it.
-You can defrost it on the counter, in the fridge or toss it in the microwave for a few seconds.
+Store them in the freezer and grab one when you want it.
+You can defrost it on the counter, in the fridge, or toss it in the microwave for a few seconds.
 This is a great meal prep idea for an easy and quick breakfast.

 Can I turn this into a casserole?

 Yes, you sure can!
-This recipe is seriously so versatile because you can do so much with it.
+This recipe is so versatile because you can do so much with it.
 You can easily transform it into a casserole instead of making muffins with it.
 Or you can bake it in muffin tins.
 It’s completely up to you and your preferences.

 Reader Rave: